What Is Personal Loan Prepayment and How Does It Work?

 Before making any prepayment, it is essential to understand the actual savings.
 This is where a personal loan calculator helps.
 By entering your principal, tenure, interest rate, and prepayment amount, you can estimate:

-For example, if your loan has a tenure of 5 years with an EMI of ₹15,000, and you decide to make a lump-sum payment in year 2, a calculator will clearly show you how much interest you save versus continuing as planned.
+If your loan has a tenure of 5 years with an EMI of ₹15,000, and you decide to make a lump-sum payment in year 2, a calculator will clearly show you how much interest you save versus continuing as planned.

 Prepayment Charges and Conditions